megaport/terraform-provider-megaport/docs/guides/moving_vxc.md

 Once the VXCs are moved, the VXC will be connected to the third and fourth Ports.
 The user can then delete the first and second Ports if they are no longer required.

-## Example with AWS Virtual Interface, MCR, and Port
+## Example with AWS Virtual Interface and two MCRs.

-In this example, we move a VXC connecting an AWS Virtual Interface and an MCR to a Port and MCR.
+In this example, we move a VXC connecting an AWS Virtual Interface and an MCR to connect to a different MCR.

-First provision the resources for the Port, MCR, and AWS Virtual Interface VXC.
+First provision the resources for the two MCRs and the AWS Virtual Interface VXC.
 ```terraform
 provider "megaport" {
   environment           = "staging"